artisdom/ncclient/README.md

 As of 0.4.1 ncclient integrates Juniper's and Cisco's forks, lots of new concepts have been introduced that ease management of Juniper and Cisco devices respectively.
-The biggest change is the introduction of device handlers in connection paramms.
+The biggest change is the introduction of device handlers in connection params.
 For example to invoke Juniper's functions annd params one has to re-write the above with ***device_params={'name':'junos'}***:

     from ncclient import manager